hannesmoehring/dlhm_prod/README.md

 ## ⚙️ Setup

+### Quick Setup

+Using `./setup.sh` sets up the entire project if on the CAMP cluster.
+If the files are not in the in `setup.sh` defined places, those links have to be adjusted for it to setup the entire thing.

 1. **Download & Unpack**
    First, download and unpack the provided project folder.
 When unpacked, the project might be out of date and `git pull` has to be called.